PRX/corporate.prx.org/CONTRIBUTING.md

 <squarespace:navigation navigationId="mainNav" template="main-navigation" />
 ```

-Template in that example is just the `main-navigation.block` file.
+The `template` in that example is just the `main-navigation.block` file; the context will be scoped to the navigation automatically.

 The normal way of including a partial is: `{@|apply some-block.block}`;